steenk/tripledollar/README.md

 ### Nested DOM elements

 If a parameter to the $$$ function is a DOM element, it will be appended to the DOM element that $$$ creates.
-By this, it's easy to create the structure that you want, but be sure to indent right, so you don't get lost.
+By this, it's easy to create the structure that you want, but be sure to indent right, so you don't get lost in the structure.

 	var tab = $$$('table',
 				$$$('tr',